fishcus/KAP-manual/en/install/quick_install_MapR_cluster.en.md

 export SPARK_HOME=/opt/mapr/spark/spark-2.1.0
 ```

-**Note：in MapR, the file operating command is`hadoop fs`，not`hdfs`，this may block the environment check.
-You need to modify the shell file`$KYLIN_HOME/bin/check-os-command.sh`and comment out this line：**
+*Note：in MapR, the file operating command is`hadoop fs`，not`hdfs`，this may block the environment check.
+You need to modify the shell file`$KYLIN_HOME/bin/check-os-command.sh`and comment out this line:*

 ```shell
 #command -v hdfs                         || quit "ERROR: Command 'hdfs' is not accessible.
 Please check Hadoop client setup."